diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 4. Choose the root folder `~/schedoscope`

-5. Check all pom.xml files offered to you (schedoscope-suite, -export, -core, -tutorial)
+5. Check all pom.xml files offered to you (schedoscope-suite, -export, -core, -tutorial, -metascope)

 6. Choose import